The Benefits of American Sign Language for Language and Literacy

-Is there only one signed language?
+Is there only one sign language?

 How can I learn ASL?

-Is ASL good for my deaf or hard of hearing child?
+Is ASL good for my deaf or hard-of-hearing child?

-Will ASL block or hurt my child’s speech development?
+Will ASL impede my child’s speech development?

 I am not a native user of ASL; how important is it that my child get language role modeling through me?